 Environmental issues aside, there is still evidence to suggest that the majority of the population consider cremation their burial of choice.
 There are about 250 council-run establishments that offer their services.
 Along with a large number of privately owned businesses.

-It’s an important part of the process that a decision is made regarding the remains of the deceased, crematoriums usually provide a simple container for loved ones to carry the ashes away in, but it might be a consideration that a more robust or personalised coffer is chosen.
+It’s an important part of the process that a decision is made regarding the remains of the deceased.
+Crematoriums usually provide a simple container for loved ones to carry the ashes away in.
+But it might be a consideration that a more robust or personalised coffin is chosen.